jmtirado/linespixelgenerator/README.md

-# linespixelgenerator
+# Lines Pixel Generator

-Simple app in Android to show aliasing how it works
+Is a simple app that made in 2013 to show how aliasing works.

+# Requirements

+* Android Studio